What Does it Take to Be a Barber?

 - Barber Stylist

-In the United States, there were 56,400 jobs for Barber in 2016.
+There were about 56,400 jobs for Barber in 2016 (in the United States).
 New jobs are being produced at a rate of 13.5% which is above the national average.
 The Bureau of Labor Statistics predicts 7,600 new jobs for Barber by 2026.
-Due to new job openings and attrition, there will be an average of 6,200 job openings in this field each year.
+The BLS estimates 6,200 yearly job openings in this field.